 But we’re here to make money management much easier and help you fill your savings account and keep more money in the bank.

 There are 9 steps in organizing your personal finance.
-After following these 9 steps, you should have a very clear picture of what your personal finance looks like.
-From there you can make the necessary changes to achieve the financial freedom you desire.
+After following these steps, you should have a very clear picture of what your personal finance looks like.

 The first 2 steps provide a great overall picture of your personal finance.
 They show how you are doing financially as a whole, which is very important.
 Equally as important is understanding your monthly cash flow.

 Income: This includes your hourly wage, salary, bonus, side hustles, side business, etc.